-The Complainant and Respondent have an equal opportunity to appeal the policy violation determination(s) and any sanction(s).
+The Complainant and Respondent have an equal opportunity to appeal the policy violation determination(s).
 The University administers the appeal process, but is not a party and does not advocate for or against any appeal.

 A. Grounds for Appeal

 A party may appeal only on the grounds described in this section.